K-Klear/StarFly/README.md

 # StarFly

-Version 0.1:
+Version 0.2:

-- Spent some time making graphics.
-Even though I thought it was too soon for that, it actually feels much more like a game, which is nice
+- Updated graphics a bit.
+Mostly placeholder, but looking good
-- Decided to scrap the "CREW" dialog and instead make the graphical part interactive
+- Crew can now be talked to/assigned positions/ordered around the ship directly through the graphical part.